-Commentary on the image: The happiness of line 4, (signifying) there will be a celebration.
+Commentary on the image: The happiness of line 4: there will be a celebration.

 By going between the parties involved, the upper trigram and lower trigram, the problem is raised and solved.
 The happiness of line 4 signifies that the talks will succeed, and there will be a celebration after an agreement is reached.

 Enlightenment through nine four: Through mediating between the parties concerned success is in sight.
 The talks have not been settled yet.
 Shuttling between the parties to raise and solve the issue can lead to a consensus.
-The hexagram that appears while this line is activated and changes to feminine is Jie (60), to restrict.
-Here it is advised to act righteously and submissively according to line 5 or what is designated.
+Should this line change to feminine, the hexagram would appear as Jie (60), to restrict, wherein line 4 is advised to act righteously and submissively according to line 5 or what is designated.

 The 5th line

-Text: Sincerity and trust (is in a state of) being peeled off (like Bo, hexagram 23), (which is of) sternness and cruelty.
+Sincerity and trust is in a state of being peeled off (like Bo, hexagram 23), which is of sternness and cruelty.

 A person loses sincerity and trust (i.e. credibility and reliability required to keep his word in talks), which will put him in a stern and cruel state (as everyone will leave him).